 In 2007, K-State’s Center for Engagement and Community Development launched the Rural Grocery Initiative (RGI) whose mission is to provide resources to help establish and sustain independently-owned rural grocery stores.
 RGI works to serve as the national source of evidence-based information for rural grocery questions, identify and respond to the significant challenges that rural grocery stores face, highlight and promote sustainable models of rural grocery operation, and strengthen access to healthy foods.

 To advance RGI goals, we are proud to announce that on June 8-9, 2020, we will host the Seventh National Rural Grocery Summit at the Hilton Garden Inn in Manhattan, Kansas.
 At this biennial summit we will bring together store owners, citizen leaders, food suppliers, academic researchers, healthy food access stakeholders, policy makers, and funders to talk with one another about how best to sustain this critical small business and improve rural access to healthy foods.

 Over 200 participants attended our last rural grocery summit and we are expecting a larger meeting this year.
-We are writing to invite you and/or your organization to consider sponsoring the Sixth National Rural Grocery Summit.
+We are writing to invite you and/or your organization to consider sponsoring the Seventh National Rural Grocery Summit.
 For questions, please call 785-532-6868 or email us at email@example.com

 For questions, please call 785-532-6868 or email us at firstname.lastname@example.org.